The right delivery software helps local grocery stores run profitable deliveries. We compare six top options on features, pricing, and fit.

 Route optimization is at the heart of efficient delivery.
 Software like Routific can automatically plan the most efficient routes for your drivers, reducing fuel costs and delivery times.

-New England-based Walden Local, for example, has grown from 30 deliveries per route a day, to upwards of 100+ per route in their densest areas.
-With lower cost per delivery, they can expand their reach:
+At New England-based Walden Local, for example, lower cost per delivery meant they could expand their reach:

 "It's worth it for us to send a driver to the tip of the Cape.
 With density there's leeway." — Jackie Andrews, Walden Local